-State law requires that DHS employees, local law enforcement, or agents of the Crimes Against Children Division of the Department of Arkansas State Police, may interview students without a court order for the purpose of investigating suspected child abuse.
+State Law requires that the Department of Human Services employees, local law enforcement, or agents of the Crimes Against Children Division of the Department of the Arkansas State Police, may interview students without a court order for the purpose of investigating suspected child abuse.
 In instances where the interviewers deem it necessary, they may exercise a "72 hour hold" without first obtaining a court order.
-Other questioning of students by non-school personnel shall be granted only with a court order directing such questioning, with permission of the parents of a student (or the student if above eighteen [18] years of age), or in response to a subpoena or arrest warrant.
+Other questioning of students by non-school personnel shall be granted only with a court order directing such questioning, with permission of the parents of a student (or the student if above 18 years of age), or in response to a subpoena or arrest warrant.

-If the District makes a report to any law enforcement agency concerning student misconduct or if access to a student is granted to a law enforcement agency due to a court order, the principal or the principal's designee shall make a good faith effort to contact the student's parent, legal guardian, or other person having lawful control by court order, or person acting in loco parentis on student enrollment forms.
+If the District makes a report to any law enforcement agency concerning student misconduct or if access to a student is granted to law enforcement agency due to court order, the principal or the principal's designee shall make a good faith effort to contact the student's parent, legal guardian, or other person having lawful control by court order, or person acting in loco parentis on student enrollment forms.
 The principal or the principal's designee shall not attempt to make such contact if presented documentation by the investigator that notification is prohibited because a parent, guardian, custodian, or person standing in loco parentis is named as an alleged offender of the suspected child maltreatment.
-This exception applies only to interview requests made by a law enforcement officer, an investigator of Crimes Against Children Division of the Department of Arkansas State Police, or an investigator or employee of the Department of Human Services.
+This exception applies only to interview requests make by a law enforcement officer, an investigator of the Crimes Against Children Division of the Department of Arkansas State Police, or an investigator or employee of the Department of Human Services.

-In instances other than those related to suspected child abuse, principals must release a student to either a police officer who presents a subpoena for the student, or a warrant for arrest, or to an agent of the state social services or an agent of a court with jurisdiction over a child with a court order signed by a judge.
-Upon release of the student, the principal or designee shall give the student's parents, legal guardian, or other person having lawful control by court order, or person acting in loco parentis notice that the student has been taken into custody by law enforcement personnel or a state social services agency.
-I f unable to reach parent or lawful custodian, the principal or designee shall make a reasonable, good faith effort to get a message to the parent or lawful custodian to call the principal or designee, and leave both a day and an after-hours telephone number.
+In instances other than those related to cases of suspected child abuse, the principal must release a student to either a police officer who presents a subpoena for the student, or warrant for arrest, or to an agent of state social services of an agent of a court with jurisdiction over a child with a court order signed by a judge.
+Upon release of the student, the principal or designee shall give the student's parent, legal guardian, or other person having lawful control by court order, or person acting in loco parentis notice that the student has been taken into custody by law enforcement personnel or a state's social services agency.
+If the principal or designee is unable to reach the parent, he or she shall make a reasonable, good faith effort to get a message to the parent to call the principal or designee, and leave both a day and an after-hours telephone number.